Navigation: Introduction >

 Cable - Transmission medium of copper wire or optical fiber wrapped in a protective cover.

-DNS (Domain Name System) - A DNS server lets you locate computers on a network or the Internet (TCP/IP network) by domain name.
-The DNS server maintains a database of domain names (host names) and their corresponding IP addresses.
-PC aggsoft's IP address, 126.96.36.199, corresponds to the DNS name www.aggsoft.com.
+DNS (Domain Name System) - A DNS server lets you locate computers on a network or the Internet (TCP/IP network) by the domain name.
+The DNS server maintains a database of domain names (hostnames) and their corresponding IP addresses.
+The IP address "126.96.36.199", corresponds to the DNS name www.google.com.

 Flow control - A method of controlling the amount of data that two devices exchange.
 In data communications, flow control prevents one modem from "flooding" the other with data.
 If data comes in faster than it can be processed, the receiving side stores the data in a buffer.
 When the buffer is nearly full, the receiving side signals the sending side to stop until the buffer has space again.
 Between hardware (such as your modem and your computer), hardware flow control is used; between modems, software flow control is used.